 The SARs have a look angle, which is the angle between nadir and the beam centre, of 10 degrees to 55 degrees.
 The scatterometers have a look angle of about 40 degrees from nadir.

-The altimeters, precipitation radars and the cloud profile radars are nadir looking.
-Typical terrestrial search radars cover low elevation angles, therefore they do not have mainlobe-to-mainlobe coupling with altimeters, precipitation radars, or cloud profile radars.
+The radar sounders, altimeters, precipitation radars, and cloud profile radars are nadir looking.
+Typical terrestrial search radars cover low elevation angles, therefore they do not have mainlobe-to-mainlobe coupling with radar sounders, altimeters, precipitation radars, or cloud profile radars.

 The spaceborne sensor beams scan past the terrestrial systems as the spacecraft proceeds in its orbit.
 For a sensor beamwidth of 2 degrees, the beam scans past the terrestrial system in about 2-3 seconds.
 The SARs typically look down to the side of the nadir track either at a commanded look angle or at various look angles for ScanSAR modes.
 The scatterometers are either fixed at various azimuth angles or are conically scanned about nadir with one or more beams.
 For a sensor beamwidth of 2 degrees, the conically scanning beam scans past the terrestrial system in less than 25 milliseconds for a scan rate of 15 rpm.
 Typical terrestrial search radars also scan 360 degrees in azimuth at rates of 5 to 10 rpm so that the terrestrial radar beam with a 1-degree beamwidth scans past the spaceborne sensor in only 30 to 60 milliseconds.
 The precipitation radars typically are nadir looking and scan across the nadir track.
 For a sensor beamwidth of 0.7 degrees, the cross-track scanning beam of the precipitation radar scans past the terrestrial system in only 12.5 milliseconds at a scan rate of about 57 degrees/second.
-The altimeters and cloud profile radars are typically nadir looking.
+The radar sounders, altimeters, and cloud profile radars are typically nadir looking.

 6 Definition of parameters